avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

 -Updated the DomeRamp tool so the default ramp style is applied if the tool is run multiple times

 -Updated source image paths for Maya 2010 compatibility

+-Added a Maya Camera Locator Scale attribute to the dome cameras created using the shelf tools.

 Maya Tools
 ---------------